 - Cal Grant A and B fee awards are only applied toward tuition.

 - Cal Grant B Access awards can be used to cover costs including living expenses, transportation, books, and supplies.

 - For more information regarding Cal Grant eligibility, refer to the CSAC website.

-- Your Cal Grant may be in estimated status until confirmed with CSAC, which typically occurs in August.
+- A Cal Grant may be in estimated status until confirmed with CSAC, which typically occurs in August.

 - Transfer students may not have their Cal Grant awards posted to MyAwards until eligibility is confirmed with CSAC.
-Confirmation typically occurs during fall quarter.
-If determined to be Cal Grant eligible, the Cal Grant may replace your University Grant eligibility up to the award amount of your Cal Grant.
+Confirmation typically occurs during the fall quarter.
+If determined to be Cal Grant eligible, the Cal Grant may replace a student's University Grant eligibility up to the award amount of the Cal Grant.

 The California Chafee Grant Program gives money to current or former foster youth to use for career and technical training or college courses.
-You don’t have to pay this money back as long as you are in school.
-The Chafee Grant Program, also known as the Education and Training Voucher (ETV), is a federally funded program and is subject to availability of federal funds each year.
+Students do not have to pay this money back as long as they are in school.
+The Chafee Grant Program, also known as the Education and Training Voucher (ETV), is a federally funded program and is subject to the availability of federal funds each year.
 Students can obtain more information about the Chafee Grant and apply online at the CSAC website.